Guote/front-end-challenge/README.md

 - Be careful about your markup semantics 〽️
 I was aware of this for most of the journey, but I think I could have done a better job.

+# First things to improve

+- Number one would be to get jest to work with redux in typescript and add some component tests.
+I got an extra day just for this and could not make it.
+- I don't mind having a little of logic inside components if those are small, but in HomeView I have a helper function that should really be a selector.
+I tried to set it up like that, but had a lot of problems typing `createSelector` properly and I couldn't make it work, so I finally pulled back on the decision.
+This also causes a warning in the console because I had to use an extra useState-useEffect pair that don't go that well together.

 # Some thoughts and hiccups in the way

 - I had never worked before with Next.js, GraphQL, or StyledComponents, and only a little bit with Typescript.
 I also had to search the web to be able to manage the local storage.
 I think that in a couple of months I will look back at this code and feel embarrased, but for today, specially since I could only allocate a couple of hours every couple of days this past week, I'm proud of my work.
 - I wanted to use Redux as my context manager, which was a real pain to get working with typescript.
 I think my job here is not quite as clean as it should, because every day I kept finding new ways in which typescript or next.js didn't want to cooperate as easily as I'm accustomed to in my current workplace.
-This happened up until the last moment, when suddenly a big error on the console made me throw away a whole day of work (well, the couple of hours I was able to dedicate to this).
-I wanted so bad to get some whole components tests, but I was defeated here.
 On the other hand I got to see some of the perks of working like this, and I can't wait to incorporate what I've learned so far in my day to day work.
 - For the filtering logic, the sensible thing would have been to learn how to do it with Apollo's own tools.
-I know that, but instead I wanted to at least showcase other things that I use, in hopes of giving me a little bit of an edge over the other participants.
+I know that, but instead I wanted to at least showcase other things that I can use, in hopes of giving me a little bit of an edge over the other participants.
 That why I went for using ramda and selectors for this part.